foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ### Tabs

+#### Tabs in V12

-ApplicationV2 includes partial support for tabs with the `changeTab` method and the `tabGroups` record.
+ApplicationV2 in V12 includes partial support for tabs with the `changeTab` method and the `tabGroups` record.
 However, `HandlebarsApplicationMixin` will not automatically re-apply the relevant class adjustments on re-render automatically, meaning that developers are responsible for maintaining that status themselves.

 **Tab Navigation**.
 There's a handy Foundry-provided template for tabs at `templates/generic/tab-navigation.hbs` you may want to use.
 It expects an array or record of `ApplicationTab` supplied in a field named `tabs`.
 A record is preferable to an array because it can be more easily used in tab display. (*This is merely a typedef, you must actually construct the object yourself*)